syncfusion/blazor-docs/src/navigations/accordion/data-binding.md

----
-title: "data bindig"
-component: "Accordion"
-description: "This example demonstrates how to bind any data object to accordion items in the Blazor Accordion component."
----

 # DataBinding

 Accordion component provides an option to get accordion items from the local data.
 It can be done through iteration of Accordion Items using conditional **foreach** loop.
 Accordion only supports the local data for data binding.